 You need to check whether the connection on the back of your display has female or male endpoints.
 The Apple adapters are female, so if the port on the back of your monitor is also female (in other words has holes not spikes) you will need a male to female adapter.
 Our NEC MyltiSync E243WMI has a female connection.

 You can buy adapters from a number of third parties, and they may well be cheaper than Apple's offerings.
-However, it appears that since Apple unleashed macOS Sierra many of these third-party adapters no longer work, so we would recommend that you buy an Apple adapter.
+However, it appears that since Apple unleashed macOS Sierra some third-party adapters no longer work, so we would recommend that you buy an Apple adapter, or at least one that is sold by Apple.

 Apple's USB-C VGA Multiport Adapter lets you connect to a VGA display or projector.
 This is an analogue connection so it will not support HDCP (High-bandwidth Digital Content Protection) content.
 This would include the HD movies found on the iTunes Store.